-Substitute House Bill No. 6436, now Public Act No. 25-132, introduces several revisions to the health insurance statutes, effective from October 1, 2025.
+Substitute House Bill No. 6436, also known as Public Act No. 25-132, introduces several revisions to the health insurance statutes, effective from October 1, 2025.
 The bill establishes a health benefit review program within the Insurance Department to evaluate mandated health benefits as requested by the General Assembly's insurance committee.
 This program will be funded by the Insurance Fund, with the commissioner authorized to make assessments for its costs.
 Notably, the bill modifies the previous requirement for the commissioner to contract with The University of Connecticut Center for Public Health and Health Policy, allowing instead for the engagement of various independent experts as deemed necessary for the review process.

 Statutes affected: Raised Bill: